-After the war, Coventry based aeroplane manufacturer Armstrong Whitworth made John its chief designer and he designed the Armstrong Whitworth Siskin fighter-bomber.
-In 1923 a specially built two-seater Siskin ll won the King’s Cup Air Race reaching a speed of 149 miles per hour.
-Shortly afterwards, he modified the aircraft’s design and created the Siskin lll, the Royal Air Force’s first all-metal framed biplane.
+After the war, Coventry based aeroplane manufacturer Armstrong Whitworth made John its chief designer, and he designed the Armstrong Whitworth Siskin fighter-bomber.
+In 1923 a specially built two-seater Siskin II won the King’s Cup Air Race reaching a speed of 149 miles per hour.
+Shortly afterwards, he modified the aircraft’s design and created the Siskin III, the Royal Air Force’s first all-metal framed biplane.

 The company assigned four Atalantas to its airbase at Germinston in South Africa.
 The other four were sent to India where they flew from Karachi to Calcutta, Rangoon and Singapore.